 b) In Fig 5, it's hard to follow which subpanels are the 'main' subpanels and which ones are the insets.

-We have revised Fig 5 on the sake of clarity, removing the inset subpanels since these are known results/properties from the RNM and have been reported in other cited literature.
+We have revised Fig. 5 on the sake of clarity, removing the inset subpanels since these are known results/properties from the RNM and have been reported in the cited literature.

 c) The legend of Fig 4B (right column) seems to have an extra set of dots (ones that indicate the legend of V_in)